Flack27/Runeterra/1 - Characters/NPC's/Major/Aethera, the Tending Light.md

 **The Last 800 Years:** By the rise of Noxus, her corruption had deepened to the point where she began searching for a solution.
 The Lifestone became her answer—a weapon that could end the cycle swiftly and mercifully.

 **Her Conclusion:** After centuries of processing trauma and watching the pattern repeat, Aethera reached a devastating conclusion: mortals will _always_ eventually summon catastrophe.
 It is in their nature to reach beyond their grasp, to open forbidden doors when desperate.
 She cannot save them from themselves.
 The kindest thing—the most merciful thing—is to end the cycle before another Icathia, before another Ruination, before the next horror that they will have to suffer.
 The Lifestone became her solution: instant, absolute, painless.
 No slow corruption, no drawn-out suffering, no time to feel fear.
 In her corrupted logic, it is the most merciful genocide tool that exists.
 Better one swift end than endless cycles of horror.

+**Returning to Runeterra:** To execute her plan, Aethera needed to return to the physical world.
+Once more, she manifested a physical form—pouring her celestial essence into a new body to walk Runeterra again.
+This second manifestation required immense power, and she arrived on Runeterra with the full might of a Celestial in mortal form, ready to execute her tragic mercy.

-**Current State:** Aethera is approximately 70% corrupted—her personality and love for mortals remain genuine, but her reasoning has been poisoned.
+**Current State:** Aethera's personality and love for mortals remain genuine, but her reasoning has been poisoned.
 She genuinely cares for every human, including the party.
 She is immensely saddened by what she believes must be done, but sees it as necessary mercy.
 ## Appearance & Mannerisms

 - **Age:** Ancient (Celestial)